Reviewed by: HU Medical Review Board | Last reviewed: August 2023 | Last updated: October 2023

 In addition, fish oil can be consumed by eating fish.
 Health professionals recommend baking or broiling, rather than frying.2

-What are the contraindications for fish oil supplementation?
+What are the possible risks of fish oil supplementation?

 High doses of omega-3 fatty acids may be harmful, resulting in increased bleeding risk and might suppress the immune system.2 Some patients have reported symptoms such as abdominal pain and diarrhea as a result of fish oil supplementation.
 Fish oil supplementation should only be administered under the supervision of a healthcare provider.
 As with any medicinal treatment, alert your healthcare provider of any medications or supplements you are taking, as certain drugs could have adverse interactions.